How To Get More Jazz Gigs (New & Expanded 2023 Edition)

 It’s a well thought out plan of action that is easy to understand and follow, while giving artists a birds eye view of how promoters think.

 DECISION TIME: Ready to book more gigs for 2024 and beyond?

 If you want something different for your project in the coming months and years, you probably need to do something different.

 If your booking efforts so far haven’t been giving you the results you want, putting more time into the same methods won’t necessarily make a difference.

 You don't need to spend more and more hours on this, but you do need to change the way you’re approaching it to see completely new results.

-The deadline to register for the 2021 edition is the 7th February and joining gets you lifetime access to the course content from the 8th February.
+The deadline to register for the 2023/24 edition is November 26th and joining gets you lifetime access to the course content, including updates, from the 27th onwards.

 See you on the inside?

 I found the course extremely useful.
 Being web based has made it very convenient to pick up whenever there is a ‘quiet’ moment.

 - Lesley Wells, Manager for Moreira Chonguica & The Moreira Project (South Africa)